estevaopbs/Neural/README.md

 ## _Easy fully customisable neural networks with python_
 [![N|sbb](https://external-content.duckduckgo.com/iu/?u=https%3A%2F%2Fi.redd.it%2Fcv563jzwax831.jpg&f=1&nofb=1)](https://github.com/estevaopbs/)

-An easy way to implement:
+An easy way to
-- Entirely customisable neural networks;
+- implement entirely customisable neural networks;
-- To produce mutations on they;
+- produce mutations on they;
-- To save and load the networks with .json archives.
+- save and load the networks with .json archives.

 ## How does it work?
 We have three classes we will use to build our neural network, they are: